Ni2Be/Network-Projects/README.md

 # Network-Projects
-Some projects to get used to asio and ICP in general.
+Some projects to get used to asio and parallel computing in general.

 ### N2B Weather